 God uses the Passover Seder to reveal His character of order and peace.
 The Seder brings us through the door and into the next season.
 This is a time when we must decide what we are taking through the door and what we are leaving behind in the desert.

 In Egypt, before God’s people were free from slavery, God purified them, giving them a choice to take refuge in Him, or allowing them to be released back into their bondage of sin.
 Those who chose sin—chose death.
-He warns that if we are outside the door, death would surely come, but if we take refuge inside, covered by the Lamb’s blood, He is our help and our shield.
+He warns that death would surely come if we are outside the door, but if we take refuge inside, covered by the Lamb’s blood, He is our help and shield.

 Entering in with Clean Hands